sourcegraph/handbook/content/support/pgsql-guide.md

 # Navigating the PGSQL Database

-## The PGSQL Database
+## The PGSQL database

-The pgsql database is Sourcegraph's main database.
+The PGSQL database is Sourcegraph's main database.
 It contains the majority of the application data with the exception of code-intel and code-insights data.

 ## When to run queries against the PGSQL database

 Running queries against this database should be used as a backup debugging option after exhausting the available search options exposed through the GraphQL API.
 The GraphQL API is both easier and safer to use than SQL.

-## What data can be found by querying the PGSQL Database
+## What data can be found by querying the PGSQL database

 - users
 - repositories